ryanthtra/prototypes/js-conditionals/README.md

 	- Example: if(myTruth == myLie)...
 	- if true output `"I'm true!"`
 	- else output `"I'm false!"`
+4. Using the `myLie` variable create just an if statement that evaluates to `true`
+	- Do not use an else condition
+	- Have the the output be: `"I'm a true lie!"`

 #### Create a Switch Statement

-1. Create a new variable called `myNumber` Set it equal to a number between 1-100
+1. Declare a new variable called `myNumber` Set its value equal to a number between 1-100
 2. Write a switch statement based on myNUmber that has three `case` statements plus a `default`
 3. Make it so one of your `case` statements will be true
 4. Create a unique `console.log()` for each `case` statement